FAQs

 Know your prakriti so you can:

-• Understand proper diet, herbs and exercise appropriate to maintain balance
+- Understand the proper diet, herbs, and exercise appropriate for you to maintain balance

-• Find the ideal place to live and work
+- Find the ideal place for you to live and work

 What results should I see from practicing Ayurveda?